 It is good to see the School Play back at Hutchins for it has had a long and worthy dramatic tradition.
 Thanks to all those who made it possible.
 D.B.C.

-the play "When We Are Married" by J.B.
-Priestley. understand the dialogue. part of acting.
+The highlight of Senior School activities this year must surely be the production of the play "When We Are Married" by J.B.
+Priestley.